-Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?
+Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 When the temperature in Poland drops in autumn and winter, the air quality deteriorates.
 The heating season opens the season for smog in Polish towns and villages.
 Air pollution is a growing problem in Poland.
 Although some steps have already been taken, air quality in many places in Poland exceeds the permissible level.
 Maintaining an active lifestyle – or living in general – gets complicated in Poland in the wintertime.

-What is smog, why so many areas in Poland are polluted, and why wintertime
+What is smog, why are so many areas in Poland polluted, and why is it worse in the wintertime

 When you look at ‘the smog map’ or an app on your phone, you will notice that the pollution levels are usually in PM10 and PM2.5 units.
 Particulate matters (PM) are particles suspended in the air.
 Depending on their size, they are classified as coarse particles (PM10) and fine particles (PM2.5).
 Particulate matters include a variety of components such as nitrates, sulfates, chemicals, dust, black carbon, and due to their small size, they can penetrate the lungs and cause heart, lung, and other diseases.